 Another easy way to do this is to create a Google Alert with your brand name as the keyword.
 Doing this will ensure that Google delivers an email every day, whenever something regarding your brand has featured on the Internet.

-If you are really serious about building a strong image, create a website or a blog.
-You should also create accounts in some of the major platforms like Facebook, Twitter, Google plus and LinkedIn.
-Depending on your business, you might want to look at the other platforms like Pinterest, and Instagram as well.
+If you are serious about building a strong image, create a website or a blog.
+You should also create accounts in some of the major platforms like Facebook, Twitter, Instagram and LinkedIn.
+Depending on your business, you might want to look at other platforms like Pinterest, and Instagram as well.

 The best way to protect your reputation is to keep your customers and other stakeholders happy with you.

-A valuable piece of advice here: information spreads like wildfire on the Internet, more so if it is negative information or rumor.
-So always try to proactively anticipate whether any situation might get out of the hand.
+A valuable piece of advice here: information spreads like wildfire on the Internet, more so if it is negative information or rumour.
+So always try to proactively anticipate whether any situation might get out of hand.
 Continuous firefighting might be required to handle negative feedback and discussions, so it is better to take care of the issues before they even reach the public domain.
-Doing all the following will decrease the chances of a negative feedback or a low rating by an aggrieved customer.
+Doing all the following will decrease the chances of negative feedback or a low rating by an aggrieved customer.

 Let people know that you are not just a faceless brand, and your social media pages are not handled by robots.
 Keep interacting with your customers regularly.
 Listen to what they say, respond to their requests and feedback, and try to resolve any problems that they are facing.
 If you are a business, then you might want to entrust some social media savvy employees or a specialist digital marketing agency with this job.

 Sometimes, coming up with press releases can help you to fight negative publicity effectively.
-Through these you can present the right information in front of the world and let them know your point of view as well.
+Through these, you can present the right information in front of the world and let them know your point of view as well.